dangrossman/daterangepicker/README.md

   ```
 - `startDateInput`: jQuery or selector string that overrides default start date input
 - `endDateInput`: jQuery or selector string that overrides default end date input
+- `triggerElements`: jQuery or selector string used for open up/close calendar

 ### Methods
 - `updateMomentLocale`: update view to the given moment locale key